gpuweb/gpuweb/proposals/explicit_bindgroup_layout_parameters.md

 parameters.
 (Although, see "Conversions between types with different filterability/filteringness" below).

-If no filterable parameters are provided, then they must be traceable back to static (non-bindless) bindings, and, as today, the `"auto"` layout algorithm or bind group layout validation will take care of them.
+If no filterable parameters are provided (omitting the fiterability/filteringness enum is equivalent to `unknown`), then they must be traceable back to static (non-bindless) bindings, and, as today, the `"auto"` layout algorithm or bind group layout validation will take care of them.
 That is, the transitive closure of call sites of this function must eventually reach only non-bindless bindings for those parameters.
 (See issue below)

 ## Binding depth textures to non-depth bind points